 In a KG lower elementary class, the majority of children make better than expected progress in their tasks because at the start of the lesson the majority of students were not secure on how to sort different shapes according to their attributes but through the provision of manipulatives to sort shapes by color, shape and size, provided by the teacher, they are more fully engaged in their learning and they secure good progress.

-In a Grade 4 upper elementary

-class, the majority of students secure better than expected progress.
+In a Grade 4 upper elementary class, the majority of students secure better than expected progress.
 At the start of the lesson, students have a developing understanding of how to construct bar graphs on favorite items from their peers but because they are provided an engaging maths task related to real life, a road trip across North America and linked with other subjects, they secure good progress to complete the task.
 In a Grade 8 junior high class, the majority of students make better than expected progress.
 At the start of the lesson a number of students in the class demonstrate a developing understanding of how fractions, decimals and percentages relate to each other.
-By the end of the lesson these students have a more secure understanding of concepts because the modified tasks for the work matches their learning needs well.
+By the end of the lesson these students have a more secure understanding of concepts because the modified tasks for the work matches their learning needs well students from individual startina points, over time and in all phases.
+In addition, the school has not identified any gifted and/or talented students (G and T) and does not provide students of determination (SOD), with individualized plans with measurable targets for progress.
+Also, the school has thirty-one Emirati students (3%) This group of students is not tracked effectively for progress

 Work made available for students in the senior high phase, indicates that the majority of students make better than expected progress across the curriculum.
 For example, students work in calculus, from precalculus to calculus across the phase shows secure progress and good learning outcomes.
+The school has no reliable internal and external information to monitor the progress of different groups of